 All job-seekers should do these, but they’re especially crucial for the 55-plus crowd.

 Stay current in your field.
 “Stay up-to-date on the latest technology and latest thinking in your line of work,” Weinstock said.
 “The sharper and smarter you are about the latest skills and technologies,” Lee said, “the less age matters.”

 Leverage your friends, colleagues and contacts.
 “Nurture your network,” Weinstock said.
 “Keep it current, get out there, have coffee with people.
 That’s how you very well may land a job.”

 Know your resources and use them.
 That includes services such as Careerminds and job fairs such as those AARP offers twice yearly online.
-Visit jobs clearinghouses such as Workforce50.com or SeniorJobBank.
+Visit jobs clearinghouses such as Workforce50.com.
 And remember local resources such as Philadelphia Works, the Philadelphia Corporation for Aging and the Mayor’s Commission on Aging.
 Become an expert digital job-searcher, starting with that up-to-date, attractive LinkedIn profile.